 To some, FGM represents decent sexual behavior.
 FGM is often linked to virginity and being faithful during marriage.
 The damage to the genitalia means the chance of a woman having illicit sexual relations is reduced – because her libido is decreased, and the opening is too narrow.

 Femininity and modesty can be a factor.
 In some societies, a woman is perceived to be cleaner and more beautiful if her genitals are cut.
 Some body parts, such as the clitoris, which protrudes, are seen as male and unclean.

 Religious reasons for why FGM occurs

 None of the major religions prescribes female circumcision.
 People in some communities, especially where there are low levels of literacy, may have heard that the practice is a religious one.
 Over time, religions have tolerated, encouraged, and condoned the practice; but, today, many religious leaders are against FGM and are involved in the movement to eradicate its practice.

 If the people with power and authority in a place believe and agree that FGM should prevail, it is difficult to prevent it.
 People who may insist on its continuing include local chiefs, religious leaders, practitioners of FGM and circumcision, and some healthcare professionals.

 Most countries in the world consider FGM a violation of a woman’s human rights and an extreme form of discrimination against females in the community.

 As most procedures are carried out on young girls, it is also a violation of children’s rights.
-The WHO write:
+The